 His original scores for the Smithsonian Channel documentary Sacred Sites of the World: Egyptian Priestesses (2017) won best score award at the Accolade Global Film Competition in California in November 2018.
 His original score for the short documentary I Created You … won best sound design at the Culture and Diversity Festival in California in 2019.

 Animation projects include score for the Amazon Studios-Jam Media 40-part series Jessy and Nessy (2020); score for the 52-part animation series Tashi (2014 Irish-Australian co-production); score for 26-part animation series Lexi & Lottie (2016 Irish-Australian co-production) and the multi-award winning Irish short animation Paperman (2013).
-Giles has recently completed work on the score for a 26-part Chinese-Danish animation series.
+Giles recently completed work on the score for 30-part series Nova Jones.

-Giles is a founder member and vice chair of the newly established Screen Composers Guild of Ireland which aims to promote the creative craft of original music composition for screen as a valuable element within the Irish music and audiovisual cultural industries.
+Giles is a founder member and Chair of the Screen Composers Guild of Ireland which aims to promote the creative craft of original music composition for screen as a valuable element within the Irish music and audiovisual cultural industries.

 Giles studied music composition in Trinity College Dublin where he received an MPhil in Music & Media Technologies in 2000.
 Since then he has attained a diploma in Film Music Composition with University of California Los Angeles/Screen Training Ireland.